Ever wonder about electric car history and how the gasmobile ate up the electric car's market here in the US?

 There were three hundred companies making electric cars in the early 1900's, and more than 30,000 electric vehicles on roads.
 Electric cars looked like they were here to stay.
 Baker Electric cars were very popular.

-You know what I think really killed the electric car - at least, back in 1900?
+You know what I think really killed the electric car - at least, back in the early part of the 1900's?
 A marketing error.

 You see, when electric cars first went into mass production, they were primarily made for, and marketed to, WOMEN.

 Picture poofy couches, lace curtains, and bud vases as standard equipment.

 One small glitch in this happy, "separate spheres" scene:

 Now, you know Poppa's not gonna be caught DEAD drivin' no fluffy pink GIRLIE-mobile...

 Meanwhile, Henry Call-Me-the-Gas-Man Ford (although Mrs. Ford drove electric, of course) was tinkering around with the gas-powered, internal combustion engine, trying to get on with the business of becoming one of the Big Three.
 One thing in his favor was that the ELECTRIC STARTER had been invented, which meant the end of getting out there in the mud and hand-cranking away until the engine started.
 The slogan was, "crank from your SEAT, not from the STREET".
 (I guess he had Johnnie Cochran writing his advertising copy.)
 Very catchy!

 This meant Mr. Ford could successfully market his GAS-mobile to women, which he did.

 ...the U.S. was busy building the paved Interstate Highway, which made people want gas-powered cars with their longer range instead of the short-range electrics with their limited, old skool batteries.